 A.A.S.
-Degree in Electrical/Electronics Technology (A35220)
+Degree in Electrical Systems Technology (A35130)

-Refer to the catalog for the current suggested sequence of courses.
-The catalog is located here.
-You must see an advisor to register and enroll.
+For more information about registration and enrollment, please see the College Catalog.
+You must have advisor approval to register and enroll.
 The advisor will ensure you are placed in the right sequence of courses to meet your academic and program completion needs.